LeafAndLight/infinity-game-privacy/README.md

 We do **not** collect or request your real name, email address, physical address, precise location, or payment card details.

-Infinity Game does **not** send data to servers owned by Leaf and Light Studios.
+Infinity Game does **not** send data to servers owned by Leaf and Light Studio.
 All online communication is between your headset and Meta’s platform services (for example: IAP, entitlement checks, cloud saves, and leaderboards).

 The game can be played offline, but the following features require an internet connection: